-In 2019, approximately 90% of our revenue was generated from platform, referral and servicing fees that we receive from our bank partners.
-Our bank partners include Cross River Bank, FinWise Bank, First Federal Bank of Kansas City, First National Bank of Omaha, KEMBA Financial Credit Union and TCF Bank.
+As of September 30, 2020, approximately % of our revenue was generated from platform, referral and servicing fees that we receive from our bank partners.
+Our bank partners include Cross

+River Bank, FinWise Bank, First Federal Bank of Kansas City, First National Bank of Omaha, KEMBA Financial Credit Union, TCF Bank, Apple Bank for Savings and Ridgewood Savings Bank.
 If any of our bank partners were to suspend, limit or cease their operations or otherwise terminate their relationships with us, the number of loans facilitated through our platform could decrease and our revenue and revenue growth rates could be adversely affected.
 Our sales and onboarding process with new bank partners can be long and unpredictable.
 If we are unable to timely onboard our bank partners, or if our bank partners are not willing to work with us to complete a timely onboarding process, our results of operations could be adversely affected.